 In Year Applications

-On receipt of an in-year application, the school will notify the local authority of both the application and its outcome, to allow the local authority to keep up to date with figures on the availability of school places in Birmingham.
+Applications made outside the normal admissions round (in-year admissions) should be made directly to the school.
+On receipt of an in-year application KNBS will notify parents of the outcome of their application, in writing, within 15 school days.
+KNBS will also notify the local authority of the application and it's outcome, this is to allow the local authority to keep up to date with figures on the availability of school places in Birmingham.